Protect barn animals from fire in Ontario

 Barbara Cartwright, CEO, Humane Canada (aka Canadian Federation of Humane Societies), outlines several relatively simple ways of preventing fires in barns.
 “These tragedies don't need to happen.
 Precautionary measures prevent the majority of fires and help to control fires if they do break out.”
 (February 2, 2016) http://www.huffingtonpost.ca/barbara-cartwright/ontario-barn-fires_b_9116272.html Similar recommendations came in a Ministry of Agriculture, Food and Rural Affairs document.
 (2011) http://www.omafra.gov.on.ca/english/engineer/barnfire/toc.pdf

-Finally, in reaction to the numerous fires that have swept through southern Ontario in recent weeks, an editorial from The Globe and Mail so very eloquently brings forward a more compassionate and modernized view of our farm animals.
+Finally, in reaction to the numerous fires that have swept through southern Ontario, an editorial from The Globe and Mail so very eloquently brings forward a more compassionate and modernized view of our farm animals.
 "The mass conflagration of farm animals in a recent series of Canadian barn fires should be a cause for alarm – and prompt deep self-examination by those who have a duty to protect and advocate for these captive beings."
 (The Globe and Mail Editorial, February 7, 2016) http://www.theglobeandmail.com/opinion/editorials/bring-an-end-to-the-horrors-of-barn-fires/article28616088/

 Jan 4 (2016): 43 standard-bred horses die in a fire at Classy Lane Stables in Puslinch, ON http://www.thestar.com/news/canada/2016/01/05/at-least-43-racehorses-die-in-ontario-stable-fire.html